HewlettPackard/jupyterhub-samlauthenticator/README.md

 The SAMLAuthenticator _usually_ attempts to forward users to the SLO URI set in the SAML Metadata.
 If this is not the desired behavior for whatever reason, set `slo_forward_on_logout` to `False`.
 This will change the page the user is forwarded to on logout from the page specified in the xml metadata to the standard jupyterhub logout page.

-SAMLAuthenticator creates system users by default on successful authentication.
+The SAMLAuthenticator creates system users by default on successful authentication.
 If you are running JupyterHub as a non-root user, you may need to turn off this functionality by setting `create_system_users` to `False`.

+The default nameid format that the SAMLAuthenticator expects is defined by the SAML Spec as `urn:oasis:names:tc:SAML:2.0:nameid-format:transient`.
+This can be changed by setting the `nameid_format` field on the SAMLAuthenticator in the JupyterHub Config file.

+If the server administrator wants to create local users for each JupyterHub user but doesn't want to use the `useradd` utility, a user can be added with any binary on the host system Set the `create_system_user_binary` field to either a) a full path to the binary or b) the name of a binary on the host's path.
+Please note, if the binary exits with code 0, the Authenticator will assume that the user add succeeded, and if the binary exits with any code _other than 0_, it will be assumed that creating the user failed.

 #### Example Configurations